 #Paris, like many people claim, is one of my favourite cities.
-But not because its #pretty, on the contrary, I find Paris quite grey and old.
+But not because it’s pretty, on the contrary, I find Paris quite grey and old.
 Most of the buildings are falling apart, and the supposedly ‘pretty’ areas only look that way in pictures or, of course, in the movies.
-When I have been to Champs d’Elysées it has not been a ‘Devil Wears Prada’ moment; the poor and the homeless litter the streets; unexpectedly in the wealthy areas also.
-Like all cities, Paris needs a lot of work which no one can deny.
-The #charm however that inhabits its #atmosphere is one of the reasons why it’s one of my favourites.
+Most of the times I have been to Champs d’Elysées it has not been a ‘Devil Wears Prada’ moment; the poor and the homeless litter the streets, unexpectedly, in the wealthy areas.
+Like all cities, Paris needs a lot of work, no one can deny that, however, the #charm that inhabits its #atmosphere is one of the reasons why it’s one of my favourites.

-Of what does this charm consist?
-It consists of the clatter of cups and plates as you walk past a #café on the main street; the #sophisticated look of #Parisians as they strut around as if they themselves own the city; the lights at Christmas, on the monstrosity of a tower that everyone can’t help but love; the foie gras that melts on your tongue in a restaurant; your favourite #film #soundtrack played by an accordion player on #Montmartre; the wine that excites your taste buds and of so much more yet to be discovered!
+And of what does this charm consist?
+It consists of the clatter of cups and plates as you walk past a café on the main street, of the #sophisticated look of #Parisians as they strut around as if they themselves own the city, of the lights at Christmas, of the monstrosity of a tower that everyone can’t help but love, of the foie gras that melts on your tongue in a restaurant, of your own film soundtrack played out by an accordion player on #Montmartre, of the wine that excites your taste buds and of so much more yet to be discovered.